What Happens If You Don't Have a Fire Risk Assessment for Your HMO?

 What happens if you don't have a fire risk assessment for your HMO?
 Unlimited fines, imprisonment, licence revocation, and rent repayment orders — five consequences explained.

 At 3:25am on a February morning in Sheffield, eleven people were trapped inside a burning building.
 When fire investigators arrived, they found no fire alarm, no emergency lighting, poor-quality fire doors, and no staircase ventilation.
 The staircase itself collapsed during the incident, and a firefighter fell through it.
-The landlord was subsequently prosecuted under the Regulatory Reform (Fire Safety) Order 2005 and sentenced to six months in prison — suspended — plus 250 hours of community service and £10,000 in prosecution costs.
+The landlord was prosecuted under the Regulatory Reform (Fire Safety) Order 2005 and sentenced to six months in prison — suspended — plus 250 hours of community service and £10,000 in prosecution costs.

 That landlord did not have a compliant fire risk assessment.
 This is what not having one actually looks like.